 Bettencourt-Schueller Foundation : « Taking talent to the top »

 The Bettencourt-Schueller Foundation strives to embody the will of a family, driven by an entrepreneurial spirit and awareness of its social role, to reveal talents and to help them to move further.
 It is devoted to selecting, assisting and valuing people who are imagining the world of tomorrow, in three areas that contribute to the common good : life sciences, arts and solidarity.

 Following its philanthropic spirit, it awards prize and supports projects through donations and a personalized assistance.
 Since its creation in the late 1980s, 544 prizes have been awarded and support has been granted to more than 1000 projects carried by various teams, associations, institutions, and organizations.

-As part of its commitment for life sciences, the Bettencourt-Schueller Foundation rewards each year 20 researchers whose work contributes to the progress of scientific knowledge on major health issues, with the aim of improving human health.
-Through its donation program, the Bettencourt-Schueller Foundation is involved in the creation of academic university courses and research chairs, in the insertion through science education and public mediation, and supports sustainable programs for renovating laboratories and acquiring advanced equipment.
+As part of its commitment for life sciences, the Bettencourt-Schueller Foundation rewards each year scientific prizes to 20 researchers whose works contribute to the progress of scientific knowledge on major health issues, with the aim of improving human health.
+Through its donation program, the Bettencourt-Schueller Foundation is involved in the creation academic university courses and research chairs, in the insertion through science education and public mediation, and supports sustainable programs for renovating laboratories and acquiring advanced equipment.
 391 millions of euros have been spent for life sciences since 1990.

 More information on www.fondationbs.org